jsx-eslint/eslint-plugin-react/docs/rules/sort-default-props.md

-# Enforce defaultProps declarations alphabetical sorting (react/jsx-sort-default-props)
+# Enforce defaultProps declarations alphabetical sorting (react/sort-default-props)

-❌ This rule is deprecated.
-Please use the [`sort-default-props`](./sort-default-props.md) rule instead.
+💼 This rule is enabled in the following [configs](https://github.com/jsx-eslint/eslint-plugin-react#shareable-configurations): `all`.

 Some developers prefer to sort `defaultProps` declarations alphabetically to be able to find necessary declarations easier at a later time.
 Others feel that it adds complexity and becomes a burden to maintain.